Shariar-Hasan/QuoteVerse/README.md

 ### 🥳🎉🎊Note : This Repository is under Hacktoberfest 2023

-#### ⚠️⚠️STAR⭐ The Repository, Open First PULL REQUEST & Get it Merged! 🎉
+### 🔴🔴🔴 For `hactoberfest` you have to STAR The Repository⭐, Open a PULL REQUEST & Get it Merged! 🎉

 🗣 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the challenge and earn a limited edition rewards!🚀